ajwills72/rminr/src/review-power-bayesian-ps.md

 * Upload the CSV file to the `data` folder

 Maybe add some more comments in each grey box for the copy-paste brigade (of which I'm a member!).

+"but that is a bit of a cop-out" - why? language too informal?

+4.2.2p1

+"Cohen’s d=0.217" doesn't match *d* in the output above.

+4.2.2p2-3

+"The first thing to jot down is to decide how our dependent variable will look like.

+We know that we will have count data, because our dependent variable is the count of how many switches participants made between having the lower-left or upper-right square as the cube’s front side."

+I think you could be more concise here e.g.

+"Our dependent variable will have count data, because it is the count of how many switches participants made between having the lower-left or upper-right square as the cube’s front side."

+Why is `rbinom()` most suitable?

+4.2.2p5

+"Note that size has to be same for both conditions."
+I need reminding what the 2 conditions are here (drug vs. nothing?) as the design was quite a few paragraphs back.

+4.2.2p8

+Might be worth `ideal_data %>% head(20)` before this para to so the reader can see the results of the last few lines.

+Ah, I see I was wrong about design: within Ps before/after.
+On reflection, these 3 columns with some example data would be useful when you introduce the study earlier.

+4.2.3p1

+I would just summarise what a function in one sentence (just use the last sentence of the para?) and link to Andy's explanation "for a more detailed explanation of functions".
+BTW, the link (https://www.andywills.info/rminr/awdiss.html#funcloop) didn't work for me, possibly because I'm looking at a preview of your worksheet.

+4.2.3p2

+I think rhetorical questions get in the way of "hands-on" sections.

+4.2.4p1

+"Beware that there are no special equations or complicated math involved here."

+This sentence is a bit odd.
+It's a bit like saying "LOOK OUT!
+There are no #baers here."

+4.2.4p2

+I would be consistent and use "simulate" rather than "imitate".

+I like the #callback to the central limit theorem.

+4.2.4p3

+Omit "object".
+They don't need to worry about implementation.

+4.2.4p5

+`mutate` (i.e. all function names in backticks)

+I think you need a bit of explanation of how `map_dbl()` is using the function they wrote.
+Also point out in text (as well as comment) that **this will take about 2-3 minutes on the RStudio server** (time how long it takes as this was my unscientific estimate).

+4.2.4

+Add a comment to explain the code in steps 1-4 e.g. # calculate power at different sample sizes

+"In frequentist methods, people usually expect your study to have at least 80% power.
+If we accept that convention for this as well, we can settle on a sample size of 50."
+Why 50?
+Explain.

+"This is the exact moment, when you might want to stop and think about how many participants you might potentially end up excluding.
+This depends a lot on the nature of your experiment and the characteristics of the population.
+If you have a learning criterion, you can end up excluding 30% of all participants.
+It is not uncommon to add 15 more participants on top of that 50, just to be safe."

+I didn't follow this.
+Are you talking about testing more participants based on an expectation of excluding participants according to some criterion specific to an experiment?

+5.

+* Does this use the same `monte` data?
+* I certainly had to think about how to do this, which I guess means it's a good test of understanding.